max-mapper/art-of-node/readme.md

 If you have some code that you want to be able to execute over and over again or at a later time the first step is to put that code inside a function.
 Then you can call the function whenever you want to run your code.
 It helps to give your functions descriptive names.

 Callbacks are just functions that get executed at some later time.
-The key to understanding callbacks is to realize that we use callbacks to declare **when** we want something to happen, not **where**.
-First you split your code up into functions, and then use callbacks to declare which functions are dependent on other functions.
+The key to understanding callbacks is to realize that callbacks are used to declare **when** you want something to happen, not **where**.
+The top-to-bottom order that you delcare callbacks does not necessarily matter.
+First you split your code up into functions, and then use callbacks to declare if a function depends on another function finishing.

 The `fs.readFile` method is provided by node and is asynchronous happens to take a long time to finish.
 Consider what it does: it has to go to the operating system, which in turn has to go to the file system, which lives on a hard drive that may or may not be spinning at thousands of revolutions per minute.
 Then it has to use a laser to read data and send it back up through the layers back into your javascript program.
 You give `readFile` a function (known as a callback) that it will call after it has retrieved the data from the file system.
 It puts the data it retrieved into a javascript variable and calls your function (callback) with that variable, in this case the variable is called `fileContents` because it contains the contents of the file that was read.